 16. Theodore Roosevelt National Park, North Dakota

 Theodore Roosevelt National Park is located in the Badlands of North Dakota.
 The park consists of three units: the North Unit, the South Unit, and the Elkhorn Ranch Unit.
 Theodore Roosevelt first visited the Badlands in 1883, and he was so taken with the landscape that he subsequently established a ranch there.
-The park was established in 1947 to preserve Roosevelt’s legacy.
+The park was established in 1947 to preserve Roosevelt’s legacy but became a National Park in 1978.

 Today, visitors can enjoy hiking, camping, horseback riding, and wildlife watching in the park.
-Bison, elk, deer, pronghorn, and bighorn sheep are just some of the animals that can be seen in the park.
-In addition, there are more than 200 species of birds that call Theodore Roosevelt National Park home.
-Here are some reasons that make Theodore Roosevelt National Park worth a visit!
+Bison, elk, deer, pronghorn, and wild horses are just some of the animals that can be seen in the park.
+In addition, there are more than 180 species of birds that call Theodore Roosevelt National Park home.
+Read this post: Theodore Roosevelt National Park to discover why this national park is worth a visit!

 17. Badlands National Park, South Dakota